Jared Watts

-Jared Watts (born February 3, 1992) is a retired American professional soccer player who played as a defender.
+Jared Watts (born February 3, 1992) is an American retired professional soccer player who played as a defensive midfielder or defender.

-Career
+Club career

 Youth career

 Watts spent time with North Meck SC as well as with the IMG Soccer Academy.
-He would attend Wake Forest University and was named first team All-Conference on 3 occasions; 2011, 2012, and 2013.
+He would attend Wake Forest University and was named first team All-Conference on three occasions; 2011, 2012, and 2013.

 Colorado Rapids

 Watts was drafted in the second round (33rd overall) of the 2014 MLS SuperDraft by the Colorado Rapids.
-He made his professional debut on March 29, 2014 against Sporting Kansas City.
-Watts scored his first professional goal on July 11, 2015 in a 3-1 win over Real Salt Lake.
+He made his professional debut on March 29, 2014, against Sporting Kansas City.
+Watts scored his first professional goal on July 11, 2015, in a 3–1 win over Real Salt Lake.
 In 2016, Watts was a part of the best defense in MLS and helped the Rapids finish second in the Western Conference.
-He would help the Rapids reach the Conference finals, where they fell to the Seattle Sounders.
+He would help the Rapids reach the Conference finals, where they fell to Seattle Sounders FC.

 On March 28, 2018, Watts was traded to Houston Dynamo in exchange for $100,000 of Targeted Allocation Money.

 Houston Dynamo

-Watts made his Dynamo debut on May 30, 2018 in a 2-1 loss to Real Salt Lake.
+Watts made his Dynamo debut on May 30, 2018, in a 2–1 loss to Real Salt Lake.
 He suffered various injuries in 2018, forcing him to miss good chunks of the season.